elsampsa/valkka-examples/example_projects/basic/README.md

-Trying to manage large video streaming / machine vision systems requires you to joggle video streams between various threads and/or processes (regardless of your programming language of choice) and will always, and without expections, create an impenetrable mess.
+Trying to manage large video streaming / machine vision systems requires you to joggle video streams between various threads and/or processes (regardless of your programming language of choice) and will always, and without exceptions, create an impenetrable mess.

 [This talk](https://drive.google.com/file/d/19VXmhTYi19EKDlSorv-Tmd0gholeD9SJ/) gives you some typical example cases you might and will run into.
-This example repo also gives you code that can be used to resolve the example cases.
+This example repo also gives you code that can be used to resolve those example cases.

 LibValkka comes to your help: you can write clean python code, where different parts of your system run in isolated python multiprocesses.
 Within the isolated multiprocesses you are free to use neural nets and OpenCV as you wish.